Adaptive Group Testing Algorithms to Estimate the Number of Defectives: Introduction

-For deterministic and randomized Las Vegas algorithms we prove the lower bound $d\log ((1-\epsilon)n/d)$ and then give a deterministic algorithm that asks a number of queries that matches the lower bound.
+For both deterministic and randomized Las Vegas algorithms, we prove the lower bound of $d\log \left(\frac{(1-\epsilon)n}{d}\right)$.
+Subsequently, we introduce a deterministic algorithm whose number of queries matches this lower bound.

-All the above algorithms run in linear time in $n$.
-The following table summarizes our results
+All the algorithms mentioned above run in linear time with respect to $n$.
+The table below summarizes our results:

 All the algorithms in this paper are {\it adaptive}.
 That is, the tests can depend on the answers to the previous ones.
-For non-adaptive algorithms see the results in~\cite{DamaschkeM10,DamaschkeM10b}.
-For an algorithm that determines exactly the number defective items see~\cite{Cheng11}.
-The best adaptive algorithm for {\it finding} the defective items asks $d\log(n/d)+O(d)$ queries~\cite{ChengDX14,ChengDZ15,SchlaghoffT05}.
-This query complexity meets the information lower bound for any deterministic or randomized algorithm.
+For studies on non-adaptive algorithms, refer to~\cite{DamaschkeM10,DamaschkeM10b}.
+For an algorithm that accurately determines the number of defective items, see~\cite{Cheng11}.
+The most efficient adaptive algorithm for identifying the defective items requires $d\log(n/d)+O(d)$ queries~\cite{ChengDX14,ChengDZ15,SchlaghoffT05}.
+This query complexity matches the information-theoretic lower bound applicable to any deterministic or randomized algorithm.